Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: An extension of the Legendre transform

 Furthermore, let

 which are the smallest spike variation that can be made in $W^G$ (resp. $W_H$) at $x$ such that the set $\partial^{H}_{\varepsilon}G(x)$ (resp. $\partial^{G}_{\delta}H(x)$) is non-empty.
-The first result in this section shows that there is `no gap' between the minimum spike variation in $W_H$ downwards admitting a $\delta$-subgradient and the minimum spike variation in $W^G$ upwards admitting a $\varepsilon$-supergradient.
+The first result in this section shows that there is `no gap' between the minimum spike variation in $W_H$ downwards admitting a $\delta$-supergradient and the minimum spike variation in $W^G$ upwards admitting a $\varepsilon$-subgradient.

-\begin{lemma} Suppose that $W^G: \mathbb{R}_+ \rightarrow \mathbb{R}$ and $W_H: \mathbb{R}_+ \rightarrow \mathbb{R}$ are as defined in (\ref{W^G function}) and (\ref{W_H function}) and that (\ref{stuck together}) holds, then: for all $x\geq 0$ and $c\in \mathbb{R}$
+\begin{lemma} Suppose that $W^G: (0,\infty) \rightarrow \mathbb{R}$ and $W_H: (0,\infty) \rightarrow \mathbb{R}$ are as defined in (\ref{W^G function}) and (\ref{W_H function}) and that (\ref{stuck together}) holds, then: for all $x> 0$ and $c\in \mathbb{R}$

 and

 \end{lemma}